BLNNdevs/BLNN/README.md

 ```R
 install_github("BLNNdevs/BLNN")
 ```
-This will pull all the necessary functions for performing your bayesian learning.
+This will pull all the necessary functions for performing your Bayesian learning.

 ### Vignettes

 The package repository contains helpful vignette files with full write-ups on example work done using BLNN.
-If you wish to install these vignettes into R along with the package they will need to be included explicitly durring instalation.
+If you wish to install these vignettes into R along with the package they will need to be included explicitly during installation.
 To build your version of the package including vignettes be sure to include the build_vignettes argument

 ```R
 install_github("BLNNdevs/BLNN", build_vignettes = TRUE)